assafg/ma-bootcamp-dem/assaf.md

-If you want to shoot, shoot don't talk!!!
+"If you want to shoot, shoot don't talk!"